MNeMoNiCuZ/sd-webui-thumbnailizer/readme.md

 ![image](https://github.com/MNeMoNiCuZ/sd-webui-thumbnailizer/assets/60541708/d7c188ef-40c7-415e-a984-191cf52f0c51)

-And lastly, you can manually install the extension by downloading this space and placing it in your /stable-diffusion-webui/extensions-folder.
+You can manually install the extension by downloading this space and placing it in your /stable-diffusion-webui/extensions-folder.
 To verify the folder structure afterwards, you should have a path like this: `\stable-diffusion-webui\extensions\sd-webui-thumbnailizer\scripts\`

 # Known Issues
 >IndexError: list index out of range